andreasaronsson/nextversion-maven-plugin/README.md

 ## Roadmap

-* Add autorelease
+* Add autorelease for this project
+* Verify functionality with Artifactory
-* Verify functionality with artifactory, bintray and nexus works hence it should work
+* Verify functionality with GitLab